retroriff/misery.ai/client/src/prompt/from-scratch-20240530.md

 ```
 Ns(
     (
         amp: 1,
         dur: 1/4,
         degree: [0, 1, 2, 3, 4, 5, 6],
         env: 1,
         octave: [0, 0, 0, 0, -1, -1, 0],
         scale: \default,
         wave: \saw,
     )
-)
+);
 ```

 You can start with the example above when you are asked to play a synth.
 This is the list of the arguments and the accepted values:

 - amp: Number from 0.0 to 1
 - dur: Fractions or integers.
 Examples: 1/4, 1, 4
 - degree: Array of note values.
 It also accepts a single integer.
 - chord: Array of notes to play a chord.
 For example [0, 2, 4] for a C Major if we play on root C.
 - euclid: Euclidian ryhtym pattern array.
 Example: [3, 8].
 - octave: Array of note values.
 It also accepts a single integer.
 - env: 0 or 1.
 Value 1 enables the percutive sound envelope, while the 0 has sustain.
 - scale: SuperCollider symbol format.
 Example \minor.
 It acceps the same values than SuperCollider.
 - wave: Accepts the following wave shapes: \pulse, \saw, \triangle, \sine.
 But the ones that sound better are \pulse and \saw.

 Ns also has control methods like `play` and `stop`.
 But play should only be used after having used stop.
 When we initialize the synth, play method is not needed.

-Another interesting params is set which allows to update individual values like for example:
+Params can also be set which individually and preferable unless a reevaluate is asked.
+For example:

 ```
 Ns.set(\wave, \pulse);